lc8631058/Gait_Recognition_using_Deep_Learning/README.md

 In these cases, only a few frames’ gait silhouettes could be extracted to generate the in- complete GEI, which leads to an extremely lower gait recognition rate.
 This case is not a special case, but can be seen everywhere in railway station, airport and street:

 ![alt text][image3]

+### GEI

+Gait Energy Image (GEI) is one kind of gait featur representation, it has been proven to be one of the most simple gait representation and has the best recognition ability:

+![alt text][image4]

 ## Getting Started